raskig/carrot/README.md

                            )
  ```

-- you subscribe for your message queues by using carrot subscribe function:
+- You subscribe for your message queues by using carrot subscribe function:
 ```clojure
 (carrot/subscribe ch
                       carrot-config